 It is important to bear in mind that with guidance and direction, wandering is not necessarily a challenge.
 Take a stroll with each other outside if weather allows and the senior is in the state of mind to be on the move, providing the extra benefit of fresh air, physical exercise, and quality time together.

 While often hard to manage, the dementia care team at CareWorks Health Services is specially trained to be equally vigilant and proactive in deterring wandering and to incorporate creative tactics to help seniors with dementia remain relaxed and happy.
-Give us a call at (949) 859-4700 for more information about our home care in Mission Viejo and surrounding areas.
+Give us a call at (949) 859-4700 for more information about our dementia care Huntington Beach and the surrounding areas depend on.